 The applicants are seeking to rezone the subject property from the existing A1- Agriculture 1 to RU1s - Large Lot Housing with Secondary Suites, RM3- Low Density Multiple Housing, and P3-Parks and Open Space.
 Francis Brook, which bisects the property, creates a natural boundary between the proposed zones.
 A 10 metre buffer on each side of the brook is to be dedicated as park space and rezoned to P3- Parks and Open Space zone.
-At the time of subdivision, the developer will also be required to register covenants on the titles of the proposed lots specifying a "no build" area of 5 metres along the property lines adjacent to the brook.
+The rezoning application has been sitting at third reading.
+At this time, the applicant is prepared to proceed with final reading of the zoning and consideration of the development permit application.
+A condition of issuance of the development permit is the subdivision of the property.
+The applicant is also proceeding with the subdivision at this time.
+At the time of subdivision, the developer will be required to register covenants on the titles of the proposed lots specifying a "no build" area of 5 metres along the property lines adjacent to the brook.
 This will help ensure the protection of the required 15 metre riparian management area, adjacent to Francis Brook, in which no construction is permitted.
+A covenant will also restrict access to the RU1s corner lot to Fitzpatrick Road.

 On the northern portion of the subject property, the applicant is proposing to create four lots zoned RU1s - Large Lot Housing with Secondary Suites.
 Each proposed RU1s lot fronts onto Fitzpatrick Road and backs onto Francis Brook.
 On the south side of the brook, the applicant is proposing one lot with RM3 - Low Density Multiple Housing zoning.
 At this location, the applicant is proposing to construct 34 units of stacked row housing.
-The applicant has therefore, in addition to the rezoning application, submitted a development permit for a multi-dwelling housing project.
+The applicant has therefore, in addition to the rezoning application, submitted a development permit for a multidwelling housing project.